catamphetamine/react-styling/README.md

 Then you do your usual `npm install` and then everything should work.

-This module is written entirely in ES6.
+This module is written in ES6.

 ## License